September 8, 2012

 Yes, I know rule #1 is to not ever talk about politics but I can’t help it…it is in my blood.
 Being raised by you Mr. Senator, Honorable Ernie Passailaigue, made me love politics.
 You showed me the good.
 You showed me why to be a “public servant”, which despite what anyone says or knows, is the true definition of most politicians.
 Sure there is a paycheck but that amount of sacrifices and long hours is not worth the amount any check can give.
 You were the ultimate politician.
 You cared, went door-to-door because you wanted to hear what people wanted and needed.
 You called people back no matter what time of day or night.
 You helped people with any and all causes.
 I was always at awe of your dedication and love for your constituents, your district, your city and your state.
 If only all politicians could be like you.

 And a lot are!
-Being raised the way I was by who I was (Mr. I have a bridge named after me) made lots of doors open.
+Being raised the way I was by who I was made lots of doors open.
 I met several who were in the state legislator and they were all like you.
-Thank god…there are some great people running our state (and our country).
+Thank goodness…there are some great people running our state (and our country).
 Even though there are people in it for the wrong reasons like personal gain, there are a handful that were just “sick of” issues and wanted to make a difference.
 Both Democrats and Republicans.
 I have had the pleasure of getting to know so many great politicians and they have all done a lot great things to make the place I live better.
 And that is what politics is all about.

 I love being a mix of both a Democrat and a Republican.
 I don’t consider myself green or independent, but I find myself supporting the best person as I see it.
 That is the beauty of politics.
 You have a choice and you can “vote” for people who you feel is the best candidate.
 Why the majority of people don’t care, don’t vote and don’t get involved baffles me.
 EVERYONE should vote, no matter which way they want to.